 As you run along the park edge trying to accumulate miles and steps and remain reasonably healthy, your dog will be chasing birds, the kids, and anything else he can lock his eyes onto.
 They are natural herders and enjoy the ‘rounding up’ aspect of life.

 It has great fur coloring blending into surroundings and has been used successfully not just on agricultural lands but for the service industry.
+If you want to enjoy the blockbuster movie click on dhoom 2 release date.

 Tips and advice to training a Shepard dog.

-Thoroughbreds and dogs that are considered more ‘exotic’ understandably require more effort and commitment to make sure to do your research and homework before purchasing one of those simply because you like the way they look.
+Thoroughbreds and dogs that are considered more ‘exotic’ understandably require more effort and commitment to make sure to do your research.
+And homework before purchasing one of those simply because you like the way they look.

-When it comes to the Australian Shepard there are a few fundamentals to be aware of before adopting or purchasing from a breeder, let’s take a look at what some of those points are.
+When it comes to the Australian Shepard there are a few fundamentals to be aware of before adopting or purchasing from a breeder.
+Let’s take a look at what some of those points are.

-- These are working dogs, bred for tackling jobs, and thus require a minimum of 60 minutes of exercise daily, the higher the energy exertion level the better.
-They do great at obstacle courses and agility training so if you have a park near your home with equipment it is the perfect place for them to jump, crawl and sprint around the apparatus.
+- These are working dogs, bred for tackling jobs, and thus require a minimum of 60 minutes of exercise daily.
+The higher the energy exertion level the better.
+They do great at obstacle courses and agility training so if you have a park near your home.
+With equipment it is the perfect place for them to jump, crawl and sprint around the apparatus.

 - Bred for the outdoors these dogs do best when they have a bit of space to run around.
 If you live in the city be sure to take them outside as much as possible to let off steam or they will become bored and end up destroying the house.
 They do not do well in apartments.